-- Identification of who will carry out the feasibility study.
-It is helpful to include in the group school experts in different academic areas, members of the school leadership team and the person(s) responsible for finance. - Analysis of the IB mission statement and the IB learner profile in order to see whether the school's own philosophy is similar to that of the IB.
-This is the most important decision that the school has to make because it is related to the purpose of the school and its unique contribution to education. - Participation of the head of school or designee in an IB category 1 workshop to become familiar with the IB programme and the authorization process.
+- a.
+Identify who will carry out the feasibility study.
+It is helpful if this group includes school experts from different academic areas (including the career-related representatives), members of the school leadership team and the person(s) responsible for the school's finances. - b.
+Analysis of the IB mission statement and the IB learner profile in order to see whether the school's own philosophy is similar to that of the IB.
+This is the most important decision that the school has to make because it is related to the purpose of the school and its unique contribution to education. - c.
+Participation of the head of school (or appropriate designee) in an IB category 1 administrator's workshop to become familiar with the CP and the authorization process.
 Schools are encouraged to participate in IB professional development activities as early as possible to ensure that they make an informed decision regarding the future implementation of an IB programme. - d.
-Analysis of the requirements related to the school entity. - Analysis of the structure of the programme. e. - f.
-Purchase and study of the Diploma Programme starter pack and additional documents. - Analysis of the Programme standards and practices and specific programme requirements. g. - h.
+Analysis of the requirements related to the legal status and appropriate licensure of the school entity. - e.
+Analysis of the structure of the programme. - f.
+Study of the relevant Career-related Programme documents. - g.
+Analysis of the Programme standards and practices and specific programme requirements. - h.
 Analysis of the commitment that the IB requires from IB World Schools to ensure that the programme will be sustainable in the long term. - i.
-Analysis of the situation of the school with regard to IB expectations. - If the school were to decide to implement the programme, definition of the human, material and j. financial resources that would be committed in order to align the school with IB expectations and to sustain the programme in the long term. - k.
-Approximate time that the school will need to align with IB expectations. - Analysis of the benefits that the implementation of the programme will bring to the school and its community. - m.
+Analysis of the situation of the school with regard to IB expectations. - j.
+If the school decides to pursue authorization, define the human, material and financial resources that will need to be committed in order to align the school with IB expectations and to sustain the programme in the long term. - k.
+Approximate time that the school will need to align with IB expectations. - I. Analysis of the benefits that the implementation of the programme will bring to the school and its community. - m.
 Final decision on whether to implement the programme.

-If it decides to implement the programme, and therefore start the authorization process, during this period the school identifies the person who will become the coordinator of the programme, starts to gain support from its community, identifies resources and starts sending staff to IB-recognized professional development activities.
+If a school decides to implement the programme and start the authorization process, it will designate a person to become the coordinator of the programme, start to gain support from its community, identify resources and starts sending staff to IB-recognized professional development activities.